 In summary: you can set a maximum loss limit for every single trade for every single open position.

 In the same way, there are other equally intelligent stop functions.

-The Take Profit, for example, works exactly like the stop loss, but it serves to go for profit in the sense that it automatically closes a position when it makes a certain level of profit decided by the user.
+The Take Profit, for example, works exactly like the stop loss, but for profit in the sense that it automatically closes a position when it makes a certain level of profit decided by the user.